undp/undp-ui-library/readme.md

 ## Getting Started

-UNDP design system for react is the implementation of [UNDP design system](https://design.undp.org/) in React.
+[UNDP design system for react](https://react.design.undp.org/) is the implementation of [UNDP design system](https://design.undp.org/) in React.
 Before starting, it is recommended to learn React first, and correctly install and configure Node.js v18 or above.

 We also assumes that you have intermediate knowledge about HTML, CSS, and JavaScript/TypeScript, and React.
-Starting out is straightforward.

 __Note: The library uses react v19__

-Detailed documentation can be found [here](https://react.design.undp.org/).
+Detailed documentation can be found [here](https://react.design.undp.org/)

+NPM Package can be found [here](https://www.npmjs.com/package/@undp/design-system-react)

 ### Installation
 __Using npm__